Shadows and parameter estimation of rotating quantum corrected black holes and constraints from EHT observation of M87* and Sgr A*: Conclusions

-Thus, from our perspective, distinguishing an RQCBH black hole from a Kerr black hole by observing black hole shadows is challenging.
-In the meantime, the upcoming next-generation EHT (ngEHT) and space-based sub-millimetre interferometry technologies pledge to deliver higher-resolution pictures of black holes.
-Our results emphasize the potential for using EHT observations to place constraints on the parameters of RQCBH models, presenting useful understandings into the effects of QC on astrophysical black holes.
+Thus, from our perspective, distinguishing an RQCBH from a Kerr black hole by observing black hole shadows is challenging.
+In the meantime, the upcoming ngEHT and space-bas submillimeter interferometry technologies promise to deliver higher-resolution pictures of black holes.
+Our results emphasize the potential for using EHT observations to place constraints on the parameters of RQCBH models, presenting useful understanding into the effects of QC on astrophysical black holes.